 And this is precisely what tempted and eventually convinced its users to run their online store on it: its incredible versatility!
 Practically it's a plug and play solution enabling you to set up your e-commerce website anywhere within your environment and it's easy to tweak to fit perfectly your specific way of doing business in the e-commerce arena!

 And there's more!
-Non-technical staff of your team gets to implement changes and to “experiment”, so say “Hello!” to unlimited extensibility and flexibility.
+The non-technical staff of your team gets to implement changes and to “experiment”, so say “Hello!” to unlimited extensibility and flexibility.

 Note: Drupal Commerce does require separate installation and configuration from Drupal core, do take this aspect into account!